 I’ve been doing it now for close to ten years and for me, it’s never easy.
 I keep expecting it to get easier but it doesn’t.
 I just become more numb to the pain of it.
 I’ve found ways that make it easier for me but it takes me a long, long time.
 I have friends who can look a page over twice and recite their lines word for word.
-It makes me angry as I sit there and struggle to remember the first two words haha.
+It makes me angry as I sit there and struggle to remember the first two words, haha.

 Who would you like to act alongside?

 Oh boy, I would love to work with Quintin Tarantino.
 I’ve watched his films growing up and I think he’s a genius and his movies are brilliant.
-Also, I’d love to work with Day Lewis, Tom Hardy, and Michael Shannon.
+Also, I’d love to work with Day-Lewis, Tom Hardy, and Michael Shannon.
 Funny story, I saw Michael walking down the street a few months ago.
 It was 3am and my wife and I had been out at a bar with some friends and were walking home.
 Suddenly my friend David turns to me and goes, “Bud.
 That’s Michael Shannon over there”.
 I look over and, sure enough, there’s this super tall gangly man stumbling drunkenly down the sidewalk next to us.
 David goes, “We should go take a picture with him.
 I love the guy, you love the guy, it’s 3am.
 Why not?”
-Just then a different guy passes him, realizes who he is, and asks for a photo to which Michael begrudgingly agrees.
+Just then a different guy passes him, realises who he is, and asks for a photo to which Michael begrudgingly agrees.
 They take the photo and Michael moves on.
-David and I look at each other and are about to approach him when, all of the sudden, Michael stops walking.
+David and I look at each other and are about to approach him when, all of a sudden, Michael stops walking.
 He throws his head back in the air with his arms spread wide and, looking like a drunk and angry angel, he shouts “F**K EVERYONE!!”
 David and I decided we didn’t need the photo after all.

 What do you enjoy doing in your spare time?